DIY Roofing Projects: Should I Attempt or Avoid?

 RoofCrafters has been repairing roofs for nearly three decades, and with all of those years of work comes valuable experience.
 Unless roof work generally falls between your 9 to 5, we don’t recommend repairing your own roof.

-So, yes, anyone can fix their own roof, but should they?
+So, yes, anyone can technically fix their own roof, but should they?
 After watching a surplus of DIY videos on the internet, you might feel like you can do any and everything on your own, but should you?
 In this article, we have compiled a list of five reasons why you might not want to attempt roof repairs yourself.

 Why Should I Hire a Professional?